Frequently Asked Questions

 What causes delays in development?

 You may be holding onto your mineral rights because you’ve been told development will soon take place on your land, resulting in payoffs for you.
 However, delays in development are all too common and can be caused by numerous factors.
 Some of these factors might involve contract disputes, litigation regarding rights, building / mining regulation investigations, and other factors.
 If you have to wait and wait, then you might never see the payoff that you want.
-But selling your rights now might mean that you get the money you want for the use of your land.
+But putting your rights up for sale now might mean that you get the money you want for the use of your land.

 Can having mineral rights influence my taxes?